nadiamariduena/vampire-survivor-pygame-0/LESSON_06_collisions.md

 ### When we’re dealing with collisions between two moving objects, we need a bit more logic.

 > #### Think of it like the way a [ parrot fish](https://youtu.be/zdzAUQ4juH4?si=zPQ-hA0ufLFrn9KV) creates a "bubble" around itself to protect from parasites.

+This bubble is kind of like the hitbox we need for our objects.
+So, imagine this bubble in terms of X (left/right) and Y (top/bottom) coordinates.